OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 **a.
 Use, host or store it in BBC services and content**

+So you might see your creation on TV, on BBC Online, social media or on other sites who have our permission to feature some of our content.

 **b.
 Copy, change or translate it, or make things inspired by it**

 We will only edit your news related content where necessary.
 Read about how we use your news related comments and creations here.